PennSound: Content

 PennSound recordings fall into different categories within the website.
 They can be included in an author page, a series page, an anthology, collection or group page, as a single recording contained in a singles archive, as part of PennSound's Cinema collection, podcast collection, or in the website's classics collection.

 PennSound Authors

 Many of the poets whose recordings are available on the website have individual pages called author pages.
 Author pages include both historical and contemporary recordings, generously provided to PennSound from the poets themselves, universities and institutions such as Harvard University's Woodberry Poetry Room, and from poets' estates.
 Recordings are broken down into singles, or song length recordings of individual poems.
 Complete readings are also available.
-PennSound authors include Wallace Stevens, Louis Zukofsky, Ezra Pound, Bruce Andrews, Bernadette Mayer, and many others.
+PennSound authors include Robert Creeley, Louis Zukofsky, Rae Armantrout, Barbara Guest, Bernadette Mayer, and many others.